mushishi78/romsey-chamber/_news/2017-11-15-romseys-first-business-networking-dinner.md

 ---
-heading: Romsey's first Business Networking Dinner
+heading: Business Networking Dinner
-date: '2016-11-09'
+date: '2017-11-15'
 published: true
 ---
 Romsey Chamber of Commerce invites local businesses from Test Valley & Hampshire to our first networking dinner at the town’s newest prestige venue, the recently opened Stables at The White Horse Hotel.